CoregoLabs/Proposal/README.md

 -   Unassigned Regions: Total number of regions without assignments.
 -   Assigned Regions: Total number of regions with assignments.
 -   Region Status: Number of finalized and provisional regions.
--   Leadin Period Price Trend: Continuous decrease in bulk coretime price.
+-   Leadin Period Price Trend: Continuous decrease in bulk Coretime price.
 -   Post-Leadin Coretime Price: Price after the leadin period.
 -   Core Utilization: Percentage of utilized cores (with a graph for time-based visualization).
 -   Region Utilization: Percentage of utilized regions (with a graph for time-based visualization).